 Why direct licensing?

-- Music creators are confused because they don’t know when and where their music is used, and frustrated because they aren’t compensated for it.
+- Music creators are confused.
+They don’t know when and where their music is used.
+They’re also frustrated because they aren’t compensated for it.

-- Content creators in need of music for their content are equally frustrated by the uncertainty and risk-taking around licensing and using music in their productions.
+- Content creators in need of soundtracks are equally frustrated by the uncertainty and risk-taking around licensing.
+They don’t know if using a track in their content will get their video blocked, muted or taken down.

 Direct licensing solves both problems.

-- Music composers get paid up-front for their music and can focus on new music instead of complex deal structures.
-They transfer all economic rights to the company purchasing the music, but can still get royalty payments in the future.
-For example, at Epidemic Sound, we split all royalties collected from music streaming platforms 50/50 with the composer, even if they no longer work with us.
+- Music creators are paid upfront for their work, meaning they can focus on new music instead of complex deal structures.
+They transfer the rights to a company purchasing the music, but can still receive royalty payments in the future.
+For example, at Epidemic Sound, our model ensures artists are paid fairly.
+We pay music creators upfront, split streaming revenue 50/50, and annually distribute a $2M Soundtrack Bonus to our artists, based on the performance of their tracks.

 What’s the difference between royalty-free and direct licensing?

-Royalty-free music companies that don’t offer a direct license often include synchronization rights but rarely cover public performance rights.
-This leaves the customer responsible for paying public performance royalties or risk getting their content claimed, muted or blocked.
+Royalty-free music companies that don’t offer a direct license may include synchronization rights, but rarely have the full package of rights required.
+This leaves content creators responsible for paying for the rest.

 How does direct licensing work?

-A direct license covers all rights, including public performance.
-Direct licensing is made possible by companies owning all economic rights to the music in their catalog, like Epidemic Sound.
-One upfront payment, or recurring if you’re subscribing, lets you use an entire library of high quality music in content to be published on public platforms, like YouTube.
+A direct license covers all rights.
+It’s made possible by companies owning all rights to the music in their catalog, like Epidemic Sound.
+One upfront payment – or recurring, if you subscribe – gives you access to a huge selection of high-quality, royalty-free music to be published on your platforms.